-This is the origin of monogamy as far as we can trace it back among the most civilised and highly developed people of antiquity.
-It was not in any way the fruit of individual sex-love, with which it had nothing whatever to do; marriages remained as before marriages of convenience.
-It was the first form of the family to be based, not on natural, but on economic conditions -on the victory of private property over primitive, natural communal property.
+This is the origin of monogamy as far as we can trace it back among the most civilized and highly developed people of antiquity.
+It was not in any way the fruit of individual sexlove, with which it had nothing whatever to do; marriages remained as before marriages of convenience.
+It was the first form of the family to be based, not on natural, but on economic conditions-on the victory of private property over primitive, natural communal property.
 The Greeks themselves put the matter quite frankly: the sole exclusive aims of monogamous marriage were to make the man supreme in the family, and to propagate, as the future heirs to his wealth, children indisputably his own.
 Otherwise, marriage was a burden, a duty which had to be performed, whether one liked it or not, to gods, state, and one's ancestors.
-In Athens the law exacted from/man not only marriage but also the performance of a minimum of so-called conjugal duties.
+In Athens the law exacted from the man not only marriage but also the performance of a minimum of so-called conjugal duties.

-Thus when monogamous marriage first makes its appearance in history, it is not as the reconciliation of man and woman, still less as the highest form of such reconciliation.
+Thus when monogamous marriage first makes its appearance in history, it is not as the reconciliation of man and woman, still less as the highest form of such a reconciliation.
 Quite the contrary.
-Monogamous marriage comes on the scene as the subjugation of the one sex by the other; it announces a struggle between the sexes unknown throughout the whole previous prehistoric period.
-In an old unpublished manuscript written by Marx and myself in 1846 (The reference here is to The German Ideology, written by Marx and Engels in Brussels in 1845-46 and first published in 1932 by the Marx-Engels-Lenin Institute in Moscow), I find the words: "The first division of labour is that between man and woman for the propagation of children."
-And today I can add: The first class opposition which appears in history coincides with the development of the antagonism between man and woman in monogamous marriage, and the first class oppression coincides with that of the female sex by the male.
-Monogamous marriage was a great historical step forward; nevertheless, together with slavery and private wealth, it opens the period that has lasted until today in which every step forward is relatively also a step backward, in which prosperity and development for some is won through the misery and frustration of others.
-It is the cellular form of civilised society in which the nature of the oppositions and contradictions fully active in that society can be already studied.
+Monogamous marriage comes on the scene as the subjugation of the one sex by the other; it announces a struggle between the sexes unknown throughoutthe whole previous prehistoric period.
+In an old unpublished manuscript, written by Marx and niyself in 1846, I find the words: "The first division of labor is that between man and woman for the propagation of children."
+And today I can add: The first class opposition that appears in history coincides with the development of the antagonism between man and woman in monogamous marriage, and the first class oppression coincides with that of the female sex by the male.
+Monogamous marriage was a great historical step forward; nevertheless, together with slavery and private wealth, it opens the period that has lasted until today in which every step forward is also relatively a step backward, in which prosperity and development for some is won through the misery and frustration of others.
+It is the cellular form of civilized society, in which the nature of the oppositions and contradictions fully active in that society can be already studied.

-The old comparative freedom of sexual intercourse by

-no means disappeared with the victory of the pairing marriage or even of monogamous marriage:
+The old comparative freedom of sexual intercourse by no means disappeared with the victory of pairing marriage or even of monogamous marriage:

-"The old conjugal system, now reduced to narrower limits by the gradual disappearance of the punaluan groups, still environed the advancing family, which was to follow to the verge of civilisation ...
-It finally disappeared in the new form of hetaerism, which still follows mankind in civilisation as a dark shadow upon the family."
-(Morgan).
+"The old conjugal system, now reduced to narrower limits by the gradual disappearance of the punaluan groups, still environed the advancing family, which it was to follow to the verge of civilization. . . .
+It finally disappeared in the new form of hetaerism, which still follows mankind in civilization as a dark shadow upon the family."